 International comparisons confirm you can have confidence in the quality of New Zealand’s tertiary education.

-All eight of our Universities are in the 2013/2014 QS World Top 500 rankings.
-On individual subjects, the QS rankings also placed New Zealand universities amongst the world’s top 50 for teaching accounting and finance, computer science, civil engineering, economics, medicine, agriculture and forestry and 10 other important subjects.
+All eight of our Universities are among the world’s top 500 in the 2015/16 QS rankings.
+On individual subjects, the 2015/16 QS rankings also placed New Zealand universities amongst the world’s top 50 for teaching accounting and finance, business and management, computer science, civil and structural engineering, agriculture and forestry, veterinary science and nine other important disciplines.

 Welcomed by employers – a smart move in your career